project-test-ASDFHKJ/plan/.github/ISSUE_TEMPLATE/user-story.md

 ---
 **Note**: When this issue is created, automation will:
+- ✅ Set the GitHub Issue Type to "User Story"
 - ✅ Set the Type field to "User Story" in your project board
 - ✅ Inherit the milestone from the parent feature (if set)
-- ✅ Add the "User Story" label